 Muslim students often decline to share their faith with classmates and teachers or attempt to minimize physical markers of their beliefs.
 (Think women refraining from wearing headscarves, even though they believe wearing them is important.)
 They may feel (and often are) unsafe doing so.

 Therefore, it’s better not to ask if anyone is observing Ramadan.
 Instead, assume you do have Muslim students, and create classroom policies and structure accordingly.

 2. Avoid food-centric class events.

 During Ramadan, all adults who are able to are expected to fast from sunrise to sunset.
 Depending on which age you teach, you may have students participating in fasting in part or in full.

-This year, since Ramadan happens from the middle of May to the middle of June, the holy month will coincide with end-of-year celebrations at many schools.
-While food may be an element of these celebrations, consider not making it the main event.
+While food may be an element of some classroom celebrations, consider not making it the main event.
 Have classroom games and activities be the focus instead.
 This policy also benefits students with food allergies.